Analytics anyone can use.

 By using color correctly, we can make direct comparisons about how many permits were issued in different places around the city.

 Sometimes the most effective data maps tell little white lies—and that’s okay!
-In this dashboard, which shows causes of mortality around the U.S., the author moved Alaska and Hawaii to new locations so that the view of the U.S. fits in a smaller footprint.
+In this dashboard by Josh Tapley and Jake Riley, which shows causes of mortality around the U.S., the author moved Alaska and Hawaii to new locations so that the view of the U.S. fits in a smaller footprint.

 In Tableau, using “inset” maps allows a user to interact directly with the data in a single worksheet, instead of having to use separate worksheets for the continental U.S., Alaska, and Hawaii.
 The authors adjusted the map projection to provide a different look than the normal base map.